 The color blue is a timeless shade that has made its indelible mark in sneaker history.
 Here are a few famous blue-hued models from your beloved sneaker brands.

-- Adidas Hamburg - As an Adidas Original silhouette, these blue shoes were originally released in the 80s as part of the brand’s Global City series.
+Adidas Hamburg - As an Adidas Original silhouette, these blue shoes were originally released in the 80s as part of the brand’s Global City series.
 They were designed as indoor training shoes and are memorable due to their grooved side panels and T-toe design.
-The suede shoes are available in a variety of colorways including two blue hues, namely Collegiate Navy and Bluebird Blue.
+The Adidas Originals Hamburg are available in a variety of colorways including two blue hues, namely Collegiate Navy and Bluebird Blue.

-- Puma Ignite Limitless - The Ignite Limitless are street-ready and technologically-advanced sneakers that are a creative fusion of style and performance.
+Puma Ignite Limitless - The street-ready Ignite Limitless are technologically-advanced sneakers that are a creative fusion of style and performance.
 They feature a clam-shell construction, Ignite Foam midsoles for superior cushioning, and four-way stretch Ariaprene material for better ventilation.

-- Nike SB Air Mask Bruin Vapor - The Air Mask Bruin Vapor shoes place a contemporary look on an otherwise classic profile.
-The slimmed down, low-to-the-ground silhouette provides an enhanced board feel while Air Max cushioning on the soles ensure you stay comfy as you ride.
+Nike SB Air Mask Bruin Vapor - The Air Mask Bruin Vapor shoes place a contemporary look on an otherwise classic profile.
+The slimmed down, low-to-the-ground AM Bruin Vapor provides an enhanced board feel while Air Max cushioning on the soles ensure you stay comfy as you ride.

 Plenty of surprisingly cool shoe releases come from collaborations of brands with designers, boutiques, retail stores, and other famous brand names.
 Here’s a list of a few recent awesome ones featuring blue sneakers: